mitch-at-ibm/faststart-provisioning-lab/01-manual-deploy.md

 2. Log into the cluster following the instructions on the `Access` tab of the cluster page

-3. Create the buildconfig in the cluster
+3. Create the buildconfig resource in the cluster

 ```
 kubectl create -n {dev-namespace} -f buildconfig.yaml